 As all students graduate from high school and consider higher education, the work force, or military training, they need to be prepared for a large volume of required reading, as well as advanced and professional levels of text materials.
-Students with print disabilities will need additional preparation and support to use AIM in post-secondary settings.
-High school personnel can assist by including AIM and AT in transition plans.
+Students with print disabilities will need additional preparation and support to use Accessible Educational Materials (AEM) and Assistive Technology (AT) in post-secondary settings.
+High school personnel can assist by including AEM and AT in transition plans.

 The Summary of Performance (SOP) is required under IDEA 2004 and designed to help establish students’ eligibility for accommodations in post-secondary settings.
 To successfully prepare a student for transition, it is recommended that planning be linked to the IEP process and begin by the time the student reaches ninth grade.